 By the 4th century CE, Christianity was flourishing in the east African kingdom of Ethiopia.
 As an integral part of their forging and embracing the ideology of Old Testament devotion and leadership, the faithful founded monasteries that played an essential role in the dispersion of Christianity as the Aksum emperors expanded their territories.
 It was in these centers of learning where devotional art such as illuminated manuscripts, icons, and processional crosses were created by monks for their patrons: abbots, nobles, and emperors.
 Relying initially on predominantly Byzantine models, by the 15th century Ethiopian panel-painting rivaled the Orthodox icons of Byzantium and the altarpieces of Renaissance Italy.
 Over time, they infused their work with their own distinctive idiom favoring bold colors and two-dimensional abstract design.

-LC’s Museum Studies students will learn what it takes to plan, develop, interpret and design museum exhibitions using limited edition commemorative lithographs of classic animated films by the Walt Disney Studios®, recently donated to the Daura Gallery by LC Advancement Officer Tom Burrowes.
+LC's museum studies students are learning what it takes to plan, develop, interpret and design museum exhibitions using limited edition commemorative lithographs of classic animated films by the Walt Disney Studios, recently donated to the Daura Gallery by LC Advancement Officer Tom Burrowes.